unixpickle/muniverse/games/README.md

 # The `spec.json` file

 The [spec.json](spec.json) file contains a JSON array of game objects.
 Each game object contains various information about a game.
-Here's what a game object might look like:
+There are two general types of game objects: base objects and variant objects.
+A base object defines lots of information about a game, such URLs for downloading game assets.
+A variant object references a base object and applies some slight modifications to it.
+Here's what a base object might look like:

 ```json
 {